cylc/cylc-admin/docs/proposal-spawn-on-d.md

 Retry number should increment with automatic retries, and may be needed in job logic.
-Submit number should increment with any retriggering (automatic or forced) and is needed to avoid clobbering old job logs (it appears in the log file path).
+Submit number should increment with any retriggering (automatic or forced) and is needed to avoid clobbering previous job logs (it appears in the log file path).

 In SoS retry number increments safely as the task proxy doesn't disappear between retries.
-If the task proxy disappears, however, submit number has to be looked up in the DB, and **this is broken in SoS!** Inserted tasks do get the right submit number via DB look-up, but their next-cycle successors (automatically spawned) do not - they start at 1 again, and the original job logs get clobbered.
+Submit number is safe on retriggering so long as you retrigger while the finished task is still in the pool, otherwise submit number has to be looked up in the DB.
+However **this is broken in SoS:** re-inserted tasks get the right submit number from the DB, but their spawned next-cycle successors start at submit number 1 again.

-In SoD, retry number is safe for now because a retrying task will revert to "active waiting" (it will not disappear from the pool).
-Submit number, however (and retry number in future, if we re-spawn retrying tasks in response to clock trigger events) is a problem because finished tasks disappear from the pool immediately (so the task proxy can't reliably store submit number).
+In SoD, retry number is still safe because a retrying task will revert to waiting (it will not disappear from the pool... until we re-spawn retrying tasks on clock events).

-To get submit number right (for SoS too, actually! - see above) we need to either:
-- Look it up in the DB every time a task is spawned
-   - Even the first time, otherwise how do we know it is the first time?
-- OR get it from the job log dir before writing the job script?
-   - Could be good as we have to go to disk here anyway
-   - (But what about log dir housekeeping in long runs?)

-A completely in-memory solution for submit number is not feasible because any task in the entire history of the workflow could be retriggered at any point.
-Remembering the whole run is what the DB and log directory is for.
+Submit number always starts at one in the original flow, and increments safely for automatic retries.

+For any manual triggering *and subsequent reflow* we have to look up submit number in the DB in case the task already ran earlier.

+TODO - if a reflow takes over the whole workflow, can we stop lookup at the DB for submit number? (or will this naturally happen when the reflow catches up to the original flow - if that doesn't happen, it is still "the reflow").

 ## CLI implications